trosenkrantz/RAPTOR/README.md

 ## Licence

-This project is licenced under MIT, see [LICENSE](LICENSE) for more details.
-The project uses the following third-party libraries, which are subject to their own licences:
+RAPTOR's source code is licenced under MIT, see [LICENSE](LICENSE) for more details.
+The release includes the following third-party libraries, which are subject to their own licences:

 | Name                                                                    | License                                                  |
 |-------------------------------------------------------------------------|----------------------------------------------------------|